richlegrand/dash/README.md

 #### app.clients

-Websockets create an active connection between the server and the client.
+WebSockets create an active connection between the server and the client.
 The connection exists as long the browser tab is present in the browser.
 It allows the server to easily maintain a table of active clients.
 Your dash app can access the table of active clients through `app.clients`.
 Inside the table each client has a connection time, ip address, hostname and authentication value.
 See [example3.py](example3.py) and [example3a.py](example3a.py).
 Since a given client has a `__dict__` attribute, you can easily add whatever fields you want.

 #### client field in callback_context